How To Fix your connection is not private error in chrome

-4.For other user when you will click on “Date and time settings” a new window will open and from there go to the tab “Internet Time.“
+4.For other users when you will click on “Date and time settings” a new window will open and from there go to the tab “Internet Time.“

 Clear SSL Certificate Cache

 Also Corrupted SSL cache may cause different privacy Errors And may this your connection is not private error is one of them.
-Clear the SSL certificate cache also fix most of times and you can do this by fallowing bellow
+Clear the SSL certificate cache also fix most of times and you can do this by the following bellow

 First Press Windows Key + R then type “inetcpl.cpl” and hit Enter This will open Internet Properties.